minhtuan221/Microservices-connector/README.md

 Think like a human, if you want to communicate with some friend in facebook, you will open *messenger*, find your friend and send a message to them.
 It's a way of sending message to each other.
 Then, your friend will type a message and reply you.
 The process is similar here.
 See the code:
 ```
-F = Friend('Corgi', 'http://0.0.0.0:5000') # this is: you're finding friend in your head.
+aFriend= Friend('Corgi', 'http://0.0.0.0:5000') # this is: you're finding friend in your head.
 # You can call him with a cute name like 'Puppy','Teddy' or 'Corgi'.
 # But you must always remember his real-name is 'http://0.0.0.0:5000' to know actually who he is

-message = F.send('/helloworld','Mr. Close friend') # then you can send him a message
+message = aFriend.send('/helloworld','Mr. Close friend') # then you can send him a message
 ```

 `/helloworld` is the rule/topic you say/ask to a friend or the route in http.
 It need to start with `/`.
 The rule must match with the rule of `Typing` to be replied. `Mr. Close friend` is what you are talking about, which can be string, integer, float, list, dict or class.
-For example: `F.send('/topic',variable1, variable2, keyword1='secret key')`
+For example: `aFriend.send('/topic',variable1, variable2, keyword1='secret key')`

 In other side, your friend or a microservice or a listener has the following process:
 ```